laurapacilio/laurapacilio.github.io/aboutme.md

 It started at Carnegie Mellon University (CMU), where I was a Lab Manager orchestrating multi-stage research studies on stress, meditation, and smoking.
 A huge part of my job was learning complex tools (like an eye tracker) and procedures (like checking someone's breath carbon dioxide).
 Then, I taught research assistants to perform these tasks flawlessly with hundreds of participants.
 This process involved *a lot* of in-person training and thorough documentation.

-Then I learned that there were entire jobs revolving around this type of work.
+I was ecstatic when I learned that there were entire jobs revolving around this type of work.
 An entire career filled with learning cool new things and teaching them to others?
 Sign me up!

 I immediately enrolled in CMU's Masters in Professional Writing program, specializing in scientific and technical content, and I've been a professional writer ever since.

-Each role has brought new opportunities to expand my skills.
 In my first job, I built an entire set of developer docs from the ground up.
 I didn't know anything about writing software, so I sat on my couch late at night watching videos about databases and reading about APIs.
 I loved it.

 In a later job, I developed an internal technical newsletter and helped engineers tell the rest of the company why their work is awesome.
 I loved that, too.

-Throughout my career, I've written UI copy, blog posts, step-by-step manuals, overview pages, documentation templates, and more.
-I am always excited about trying new types of content, and I'm still expanding my portfolio.
+Throughout my career, I've also written UI copy, blog posts, step-by-step manuals, overview pages, documentation templates, and more.
+I like learning to write new types of content, and I'm always working to expand my portfolio.

 ## Why I love my job